roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 Enjoy!

+## :writing_hand: How to Contribute?
+> This is an entirely open project that accepts contributions via pull requests on GitHub.
+If you have any questions, please open an issue.
+1. Create a fork of this repository
+2. Create your theme following the pattern of the ones already posted
+3. Commit your changes in English
+4. Include a brief summary of what was added
+5. Submit your pull request

 ## :triangular_flag_on_post: Whats Next?
-- [x] Update the docs for pwnagotchi v1.5.5
+- [x] Update the docs for pwnagotchi `v1.5.5`
 - [ ] Buy new hardware
 - [ ] Mod for new forks (newer versions)